-As a contact center manager, are you struggling to maintain your call center productivity?
+Are you struggling to maintain high call center productivity?

-Are agents often failing to serve customers, and as a team lead, do you spend time resolving queries they can't handle?
+Are agents failing to serve customers the way they expect, and as a team lead, do you spend time resolving queries they can't handle?

-In this detailed guide, we will discuss everything you need to know about call center productivity - from key productivity metrics to tools and strategies you can leverage to improve productivity.
+In this detailed guide, we will discuss everything you need to know about call center productivity - from key productivity metrics to monitor, formulas for calculations, contact center productivity tools, and strategies you can leverage to improve efficiency.

 This essential Call Center Productivity Guide was put together by our team of researchers and customer service practitioners with over 25 years of contact center experience, you're in good hands.